-I was born and raised in Israel, an amazing, but very complex country.
+I was born and raised in Israel, an amazing, but very complicated country.

-When I was 18 years old, I joined the Israeli Defense Force as a combat warrior and a sniper ... and in fact, this was the first time in my life that I encountered the "Palestinian enemy" ... ordinary people ... like myself ... who just want to live well, eat well, bring some money home to their family and go back ...
-And within this realization, I was holding my M-16 … on the one hand protecting Israeli civilians but also preventing other people's freedom.
+When I was 18 years old, I joined the Israeli Defense Force as a combat warrior and a sniper ... and in fact, this was the first time in my life that I encountered the "Palestinian enemy" ... ordinary people ... like myself ... who just want to live well, eat well, bring some money home to their family and go back ... and within this realisation, I was holding my M-16 … on the one hand, protecting Israeli civilians but also preventing other people's freedom.

-I remember that specific moment when it hit me, it was still a preliminary thought, but I was still able to understand.
-Something in my head changed, and I knew something in this reality has to change.
+I remember that specific moment when it hit me; it was still a preliminary thought, but I was still able to understand.
+Something in my head changed, and I knew something in this reality had to change.

 Years passed, and the process that began in the army became a huge snowball and intensified.

 I travelled the world, independently, and on business ...
-I found myself sharing a table at the edge of the Annapurna in Nepal with Iranians and Lebanese, or sharing a beer on the terrace at the Cannes Lions Festival with Palestinian immigrants, Jordanian and Egyptian - people I have learned to fear from, they also have only 3 days to solve a brief, they also live the dissonance between family and career, they also have no patience for their children.
-Only then you realize that this conflict ... is a conflict of governments, of politicians, and not of people.
+I found myself sharing a table, at the edge of the Annapurna in Nepal, with Iranians and Lebanese, or sharing a beer on the terrace at the Cannes Lions Festival with Palestinian immigrants, Jordanian and Egyptian - people I had learned to fear.
+They also had only 3 days to solve a brief; they even live the dissonance between family and career; they also have no patience for their children.
+Only then you realise that this conflict ... is a conflict of governments, of politicians, and not of people.

-I realized that we must change something here, must be brave enough to do something else.
+I realised that we must change something here must be brave enough to do something else.

-Don't know which one of you has had the privilege to see a consumer buying a product that you just advertised but it's a great satisfaction.
+Don't know if any of you have had the privilege to see a consumer buying a product that you just advertised, but it's a great satisfaction.
 In this project, however, the feeling of satisfaction received a whole different meaning – it was inexplicable.
-It shook me to my very core, to the point in which I constantly cried, laughed, smiled and cried again.
-One particular scene I can’t seem to forget was when I saw two people: A former elite unit fighter in the IDF and a former FATAH fighter, the Palestinian National Liberation Movement, this Palestinian organization that I was told that all his supporters are terrorists - this two were lying side by side, smiling at each other, a bit embarrassed, their hands were connected to blood tubes leading to the same pump that draws the same blood.
+It shook me to my very core, to the point in which I constantly cried, laughed, smiled, and cried again.
+One particular scene I can’t seem to forget, was when I saw two people; a former elite unit fighter in the IDF and a former FATAH fighter, the Palestinian National Liberation Movement.
+This Palestinian organisation that I was told that all supporters were terrorists - these two were lying side by side, smiling at each other, a bit embarrassed, their hands were connected to blood tubes leading to the same pump that draws the same blood.
 What a moment.
 Wow.

-We work in one of the most powerful jobs in the world, piles of money surrounding us, connected to media forces that have a huge impact on the public opinion, we have to understand it, and occasionally stop to look around and realize that this is not a cliché - we can change the world!
-On our ongoing briefs and clients on the other side of the table, together we can change society, and make it more tolerant and liberal and inspire with our actions to those around us.
+We work in one of the most powerful jobs in the world, piles of money surrounding us, connected to media forces that have a significant impact on public opinion.
+We have to understand it, and occasionally stop to look around and realise that this is not a cliché - we can change the world!
+In our ongoing briefs and clients on the other side of the table, together we can transform society and make it more tolerant and liberal and inspire with our actions those around us.
 Give it a try, please.